HL7/fhir-pacio-adi/input/pagecontent/use_cases.md

 ##### Use Case 1 Processes Steps

 <p>
 In Use Case 1, the process is started by a person wanting to create advance directive information in a digital form.
-The precondition for the process includes the system is able to capture and make the AD Info available in standardized digital format.
-The person creates AD info in the system or optionally in a different system.
-AD info is stored and indexed by a custodian system responsible for information exchange.
+The person creates AD info in a system that can capture the data.
+This information may then be sent forward to a different system acting as a custodian.
+AD info is stored and indexed by the custodian system responsible for further information exchange.
 Finally, the AD Info is available in digital form within a Custodian System that can share as a FHIR Client and/or support query as a FHIR Server.
 </p>

 ##### Use Case 1 Sequence Diagram